TemApex/payday2-vtc/README.md

 - Heist specific "You require X item" strings are unchanged.
 These are low priority.
 - There are a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.

-**"Ehhh" Issues:**
-- The body bags on Boiling Point say "Corpse" even though they're unconscious, not dead.
-This could be fixed by changing it to say "Body", as it is by default, but this is such an incredibly minor issue I'm not sure if it's worth fixing.
-This issue literally only exists on this one heist, and only while you're carrying the bodies.
-For now I'm using "Corpse" because I think it looks a little nicer on the HUD, but this could change in future.
-- When using the default HUD, the hints aren't center-aligned.
-Best I can tell the game inserts a space after the punctuation at the end of the hint, but I'm not including end-line punctuation so it never inserts a final space.
-If my assumption is right the fix to this is literally to put a fullstop at the end of every hint, but I also prefer the cleanness of the hints without the fullstops.
-If you're using the default HUD and this bothers you (or you didn't notice it until you read this), I'm so sorry.
-I might try and fix this in future.

 **Unfixable Issues:**
 - The server in IT in Hoxton Breakout Day 2 says "TAKE" instead of "PICKUP".
 - The chrome skull in Biker Heist Day 1 says "PICKUP" instead of "TAKE".